tareqimbasher/docproc/docs/README.md

 # Document Processor

-An ASP.NET web application that offers an HTTP interface to read and edit documents.
+An ASP.NET web application that offers an HTTP interface to process and transform documents.

 ## Build & Run